School of Nursing and Kinesiology

 This full-time five-semester program requires 61 credit hours of nursing education.
 After completing all required prerequisites, the 14 credit hour clinical phase of the program will begin in May of each year.
 In the fall semester, the accelerated second-degree students will join the junior cohort of the traditional BSN program.
 Students should expect to attend class or participate in clinical activities five days a week.
 Courses are taught in a face-to-face format on campus, as well in designated clinical practicum sites.
 Simulation experiences are integrated throughout the curriculum.

-As Anderson University works to prepare graduates for lives service to society, we are uniquely positioned to meet this growing need.
+As Anderson University works to prepare graduates for lives of service to society, we are uniquely positioned to meet this growing need.
 The School of Nursing is dedicated to preparing nurses to personally thrive in a complex healthcare environment.
 The curriculum focuses on critical thinking as well as emotional intelligence, mindfulness, and professionalism.

 Start your AU story

 - Submission of a university application (does not apply to students currently enrolled at AU)

 - Completion of a bachelor degree from an accredited and recognized college or university with a minimum cumulative grade-point average of 2.75 or higher.

 - Submission of a resume, two recommendations, and an interview.

 To take pre-requisite courses at Anderson University, please complete the application below.
 This will allow us to create a student account for you to register for classes.

 Prerequisite Courses: must be completed with a grade of C or above, prior to the clinical phase of the program.

 - Anatomy/ Physiology II